BlackSnufkin/BYOVD/Astra64-RW/README.md

 The driver exposes `\Device\PhysicalMemory` through an IOCTL with no caller authentication (`0x80002008`), plus arbitrary MSR read via `__readmsr` (`0x800020EC`).
 Writes go through the physical-memory section rather than virtual mappings, so HVCI/VBS page protections don't apply.

-Not on [LOLDDrivers](https://www.loldrivers.io/) and not in [Microsoft's recommended driver block rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules) at time of writing.
+Not yet in [LOLDDrivers](https://www.loldrivers.io/) (pending issue [magicsword-io/LOLDrivers#294](https://github.com/magicsword-io/LOLDrivers/issues/294)) and not in [Microsoft's recommended driver block rules](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules) at time of writing.
+See "Publication context" below.

 **Standalone.** Does not use `byovd-lib`.
 Not a member of the BYOVD workspace — has its own `[workspace]` declaration and its own `[profile.release]`.
 Build directly from this directory.